TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/webhooks/webhook-templates/instantiation.md

   - up.service_data
 ```

-When there are no paths in the field mask or there is no `field-mask` in the template all the fields are sent in the uplink message.
+When there are no paths in the field mask or there is no `field-mask` in the template, all fields will be present in the request message.

+For the full list of support fields, see [Field Mask]({{< relref "format#field-mask" >}}).